valerielnd/Amazon_Vine_Analysis/README.md

 	* vine
 	* verified_purchase

-After we created the tables, we used PaySpark to download the dataset into a DataFrame:
+After we created the tables, we used PySpark to download the dataset into a DataFrame:

 ![download_dataset](https://github.com/valerielnd/Amazon_Vine_Analysis/blob/main/dowload_dataset.png)